bufbuild/plugins/CONTRIBUTING.md

    If NPM or Go dependencies change, ensure that `npm i` or `go mod tidy` are run to ensure that the `package-lock.json` or `go.sum` files are kept up to date.
 3. Double check version numbers in `plugin.yaml` or other files to ensure they are bumped.
    Often times, there may be dependencies (plugin or runtime dependencies) which need to be updated.
-4. Run `make` and `make test` to build the plugin and run the unit tests.
+4. Run `make PLUGINS="<plugin-name>"` and `make test PLUGINS="<plugin-name>"` to build the plugin and run the unit tests.
    It is expected that the tests will fail with a directory checksum mismatch (because the `plugin.sum` file doesn't exist).
-   Perform a manual inspection of the generated code for the new version of the plugin under `tests/testdata/library/<your-plugin>/v<version>/*/gen` to ensure it looks correct.
+   Perform a manual inspection of the generated code for the new version of the plugin under `tests/testdata/library/<plugin-name>/<version>/*/gen` to ensure it looks correct.
    It may be helpful to diff a previous version of the plugin's generated code to the new version's to verify expected changes are included.
 5. Add the `plugin.sum` files for the new version of the generated code to source control and request a PR review for any updates.